Rhovas/Language/docs/Pattern Matching.md

 > TODO: Decide on the exact restrictions for what features are supported in each
 > context, as well as identify any potential conflicts with syntax.

+## Literals

+Patterns can use all literals in Rhovas (`null`, booleans, integers, decimals, strings, atoms, lists, and objects).
+Lists and objects are effectively handled through destructuring, but share the same syntax and behavior.

+ - `[true, 1.0, {key: "value"}]`

 ## Destructuring

 Rhovas has three methods of destructuring objects: